AngryMaciek/angrymaciek/README.md

 # Hey!

-My name is Maciek & I'm a bioinformatician...
+My name is Maciek & I'm a bioinformatician: 🧬➕💻